MozillaTN/snsct/docs/_posts/2017-03-08-call -for-womens-day-celebration.md

 we hope that this day would certainly lead womens to actively contribute to Mozilla and would benifit the best out of the day.

-The link for the hands-on session for testing is
+The link for the hands-on session for testing is""

-""
 Participants Kindly RSVP by commenting your name along with your twitter handle, telegram handle and fb profile link.